golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml-reference.md

 Ray on Golem strives to support all configuration possibilities available for general Ray cluster managers.
 When you find a property we don't support yet, please [let us know](https://discord.com/channels/684703559954333727/1136986696907505775).

-## Interesting properties
+## Most important properties

-Let's have a look at more interesting properties (including the ones specific for Ray on Golem clusters)
+Let's have a look at most important properties (including the ones specific for Ray on Golem clusters)

 ### Max workers